 - Cost: $2123.36

 The total cost I have spent to date, including the dealer costs as I would have had to cover these on a private sale car?

-$5302.24, of which $3537.36 was for required repairs to get the car roadworthy and compliant with all relevant legislation (including a guesstimate of the dealer’s cost to repair the throttle body sensor issue, at the lower end of the scale) and $1764.88 has been more preventative maintenance such as transmission servicing, which I wouldn’t classify as being such a problem as some owners may be happy to drive around without these preventative measures and take a punt, or be more than capable of DIYing at a lower cost.
+$5302.24, of which $3537.36 was for required repairs to get the car roadworthy and compliant with all relevant legislation (including a guesstimate of the dealer’s cost to repair the throttle body sensor issue, at the lower end of the scale, as I’m assuming the dealer gets a preferential rate from the auto shop) and $1764.88 has been more preventative maintenance such as transmission servicing, which I wouldn’t classify as being such a problem as some owners may be happy to drive around without these preventative measures and take a punt, or be more than capable of DIYing at a lower cost.

 Why Haven’t I Claimed More On The Aftermarket Warranty?

 One thing you might be wondering is why I haven’t claimed more on the aftermarket warranty?